miniboxing/miniboxing.github.io/arrays.md

 ## Conclusion

+* Raw Arrays : Perform well, but cannot be instantiated in generic contexts.
+* Raw Arrays with `ClassTag` : Can be instantiated in generic contexts, but introduces performance overhead.
+* MbArrays with the Miniboxing transformation : Can be instantiated in generic contexts, and will perform well if the generic context is miniboxed.

 MbArray is therefore a great choice of the underlying container for any custom collection, as it does not impose additional conditions on the type parameter(s) of the collection, without compromising the performances.

 {% include status.md %}